AdaCore/gnatdoc/documentation/users_guide/introduction.rst

 ************

-GNATdoc is a documentation tool for Ada which processes source files, extracts documentation directly from the sources, and generates annotated HTML files.
+GNATdoc is a documentation tool for Ada which processes source files, extracts documentation from the sources, and generates either annotated HTML files or Restructured Text (.rst) files.

-It also relies on standard comments that it extracts from the source code.
-The engine in charge of extracting them coupled with the cross-reference engine gives GNATdoc all the flexibility needed to generate accurate documentation, and report errors in case of wrong documentation.
+It relies on documentation comments that it extracts from the source code.
+The engine in charge of extracting these comments, coupled with a cross-reference engine, gives GNATdoc all the flexibility needed to generate accurate documentation, and report errors in cases of missing documentation.

 Installation
 ------------

 GNATdoc is shipped as part of the GNAT Studio package.
-To install it, simply launch the GNAT Studio installer.
+To install it, launch the GNAT Studio installer.

-After the installation place :file:`<gnatstudio_installation_prefix>/bin/` in your PATH environment variable.
+After the installation, place :file:`<gnatstudio_installation_prefix>/bin/` in your PATH environment variable.